-Mary Ellen, also known as “Little”, wasn’t born in Seadrift but she got here early in life.
-Born in Texas City her family moved to Seadrift when she was an infant.
+Mary Ellen, also known as “Little”, wasn’t born in Seadrift, but she got here early in life.
+Born in Texas City, her family moved to Seadrift when she was an infant.
 Little got her name when she went to work at Barkett’s Restaurant.
 She was so small they gave her a bench to stand on while she was washing dishes.
-Working at Barkett’s for thirty-six years honed Little’s cooking skills which she brought to Bay Flats Lodge in 2018.
+Working at Barkett’s for thirty-six years honed Little’s cooking skills, which she brought to Bay Flats Lodge in 2018.
+God bless her!

 A thirty year resident of Seadrift, Elizandra, also known as Millie, has been with Bay Flats Lodge since 2018.
 One of the reasons the food service is outstanding here at the lodge is the hard work Millie supplies.
 When Millie isn’t at the lodge you’ll find her at her own home enjoying friends and family.

 Maria is a long-time resident of Seadrift, Texas, and she has been with the Bay Flats Lodge team since 2019.
 You’ll find Maria in the kitchen both mornings and evenings, as she makes sure your dining experience is first-class!